hkupitz/c7-training-embedded/instructions/exercise03.md

 1. In the process model, choose the two tasks and transform them into Service Tasks.
 You can achieve this by clicking on each task, selecting the wrench icon in the context and then clicking on `Service Task`.
 2. After the tasks are transformed, select each task again and define an "Implementation" of the type `Delegate expression`.
 Enter `${deductCredit}` for the first and `${chargeCreditCard}` for the second service task.
-3. In your Maven project, create a new Java class under the `org.camunda.training.delegates` package.
+3. In your Maven project, create a new Java class under the `io.camunda.training.delegates` package.
 Name it `DeductCreditDelegate`:

     ```java
     package io.camunda.training.delegates;